 1. Do You Already Have Consumer Debt?

 If you’re already swimming in debt, grabbing another credit card is one of the last things you should do.
-Even if the only debt you have is so-called “good debt” — such as a mortgage loan or student loans — you should still be wary about owing more.
+Even if the debt you have is so-called “good debt”—such as a mortgage loan or student loans—you should be wary about taking on more debt.

-It’s easy to tell yourself that you’ll be responsible with a new credit card, but the only way to know for sure is by looking at your current credit situation.
-Are you being responsible with your current debt?
+It’s easy to tell yourself that you’ll be responsible with a new credit card, but the only way to know for sure is by being honest with yourself and your current credit situation.
+Are you responsible with your current finances?
 If not, you probably won’t be with any new debt.

-In 2014, PayPal’s VP of Credit noted that “[consumer spending] goes up 30% after a customer adopts a PayPal credit vehicle,” citing previous studies at the company, and that was true whether the vehicle was PayPal Credit or a PayPal credit card.
+In 2014, PayPal’s VP of Credit noted that “[consumer spending] goes up 30% after a customer adopts a PayPal credit vehicle,” citing previous studies at the company.
+That was true whether the credit vehicle was PayPal Credit or a PayPal credit card.

 2. What Is Your Personal Credit Score?